Nesvilab/MSFragger/tutorial_fragpipe.md

 <br>

-Note that all negative controls should be labeled the same, as 'Control', even if you have negative controls generated under different conditions or in different cell lines.
+**Note:** All negative controls should be labeled the same, as 'Control', even if you have negative controls generated under different conditions or in different cell lines.

+**Note:** When the files are annotated with non-empty 'Experiment' and/or 'Replicate' field (as described above), FragPipe multi-experiment workflow is used, which includes running Philosopher Abacus command for generating combined summary reports at the protein and (optionally) peptide levels.
+Abacus is run with '--reprint' option, generating reprint-spc.tsv (spectral count-based) and reprint-int.tsv (intensity-based) files.
+These files can be uploaded to [REPRINT](https://reprint-apms.org/) for interaction scoring using SAINT or SAINTexpress and downstream visualization of the resulting interaction network.
  <br>